mariadb-corporation/mariadb-connector-nodejs/documentation/connection-options.md

 Enabling the `ssl` system variable on the server, the Connector uses one-way SSL authentication to connect to the server.
 Additionally, it's recommended that you also configure your users to connect through SSL.
 This ensures that their accounts can only be used with an SSL connection.

-For the `GRANT` statements, use the `REQUIRE SSL` option for one-way SSL authentication and the `REQUIRE X509` option for two-way SSL authentication.
+For `GRANT` statements, use the `REQUIRE SSL` option for one-way SSL authentication and the `REQUIRE X509` option for two-way SSL authentication.
 For more information, see the [`CREATE USER`](https://mariadb.com/kb/en/library/create-user/) documentation.

 ```sql